 - Kindle Select allows you to promote with freebies and discount deals if you are exclusive to Kindle and your book is available nowhere else.
 But without Select, you have to do discounts manually and it doesn’t show as a sale or discount, just the price.

 - Readers without a Kindle can still get the program/app for the smartphone, tablet and computer to read your books.
-Unfortunately, a lot of people aren’t aware of this.
+Unfortunately, not a lot of people aren’t aware of this.

 - You can set a pre-order for your ebooks, but only 90 days in advance.

 - Pay out via electronic funds transfer directly to your bank account (EFT, so there are no transfer fees).
 They pay out any amount, so if you earn it, you’ll receive that payment.